 You’ll know you’re a “serious artist” when you’re doing the work that feels best to you, work that gives you a sense of purpose, work that inspires you.
 You’ll know you’re serious when it becomes less about what you’re going through and more about what you’ve learned.

-Edgar Allen Poe was a serious artist, but so is Jerry Seinfeld.
+Edgar Allan Poe was a serious artist, but so is Jerry Seinfeld.
 Don’t let a stereotype define you.
 You don’t have to be a “tortured artist” in order to be good, you just have to embrace your gifts and trust where they take you.